A logo with the word 'apg' in large yellow letters on a red background.

 Sunday: 12-5pm

-We celebrate the beholder’s share in our photography.
-For twenty-two years we have been the finest gallery of photographic art in Old Town, Albuquerque, and the Southwest.
+For almost twenty-three years we have been the finest gallery of photographic art in Old Town, Albuquerque, and the Southwest.
 Our artists roam the world, especially the Southwest, finding the best locations, waiting for the best light, and using the best techniques to bring you the best in photography.
 Please come see us.

 Albuquerque’s Old Town Plaza is a southwestern gem as well as a lovely location for a stroll.
 We regularly rotate our work, ensuring every visit to the Albuquerque Photographers Gallery delights our audience.
 Stop by and help us celebrate the rewards that photography brings!